Car-ram-el/oops_notes/theory/File_handling.md

 | way can be ios_base :: [beg, cur, end] | `istream& seekg (streampos offset_relative_to_way, ios_base::seekdir way);` | `ostream& seekp (streampos offset_relative_to_way, ios_base::seekdir way);`

 *Always close file after working in it.
 This will store changes from RAM to hard disk.*

+### Serialization
+Storing and retrieving the state of an object

+Class must have a default constructor

+### Manipulators
+Helping functions to modify i/o streams.

+Modifies the format of streams using << and >> operators.

+    - cout << "\n";
+    - Integer man.: hex, oct, dec
+    - Float man.: fixed, scientific
+    - Other like setw (set amount of space to display data)